serdimoa/charting/Widget-Constructor.md

 ####rss_news_feed (Trading Platform only)

 Use this property to change rss feed for news.
 You can set a different rss for each symbol type or use one rss for every symbols.
 The object should have `default` property, the other properties are optional; their names are equal to symbol types.
-Each property is an object with the following properties:
+Each property is an object (or array of objects) with the following properties:

 1. `url` - is an url to be requested.
 It can contain tags in curly braces which will be changed by the platform: `{SYMBOL}`, `{TYPE}`, `{EXCHANGE}`.
 2. `name` of a feed is displayed at the bottom of every news